The Playboy car was a cute little automobile that was built by the Playboy Motor Car Corporation of Buffalo, New York between 1946 and 1949.

 In early 1950, after failed negotiations with industrialist Henry J. Kaiser to buy out the company, and after a second stock offering didn't work either, the assets of the company were auctioned.
 Most were bought by a Chinese businessman who produced one larger prototype of the Playboy in 1951 (see the "Mystery Cars" page of this website) before he went belly-up as well.
 Another businessman, Alvin Trumbull, from Connecticut, tried again to revive the car's interest over the next few years, but, eventually, he also gave up.
 Finally the remaining inventory was sold in 1964 to Donald Moore from Massachusetts, a collector and previously proposed Playboy dealer.

-There are currently only about 45 Playboy cars known to still exist in the world.
+There are currently only 49 Playboy cars known to still exist in the world.
 Of those, only about 15 are known to be in roadworthy condition, and less than 5 are known to have the optional windshield-mounted spotlights.

 According to an episode of the "Biography" TV series and of "The E!
 True Hollywood Story," as well as in a 2010 documentary entitled "Hugh Hefner: Playboy, Activist, and Rebel," a woman who worked for Playboy Motor Cars at the time they shut down suggested to her son's friend that he use the Playboy name for his new magazine.
 That friend's name was Hugh Hefner!